tjelvar-olsson/biologists-guide-to-computing/source/glossary.rst

     Method
         A method refers to a :term:`function` that is part of a :term:`class`.

+    Init
+        Abbreviation of the word "initialise".
+Usually used to represent a one time event that that results in the creation of a new entity.

     Integer
         A whole number, i.e. a number that can be expressed without a fractional component.